Environmental Data Analysis

 p_so2 # print static ggplot

 Critical Pattern: SO₂ shows extreme seasonal variation (20-30x increase in winter vs. summer), far exceeding PM2.5’s seasonal swing.
 This confirms that residential coal heating is the dominant driver of winter air pollution.
-Peak concentrations during January-February can reach 10-30x the MAC limit, representing acute health hazard conditions.
+Peak concentrations during January-February can reach 10-30x the annual-average MAC, representing acute health hazard conditions.

 Regulatory Compliance: Exceedance Factor